c6rg0/NEA/README.md

 4. Install the npm packages and dependencies:\
 *NOTE: You're now in the project directory*\
 `$ npm install`
-- To make sure that the packages are up to date:\
-`$ npm update`

-5. Run utility.py:\
-*NOTE: utility.py is a quick script I made to compile, and clean up the project.*\
-*It isn't the best approach for compilation, so it's really just usefull for*\
-*keeping my project organized.*\
-`$ python3 utility.py`\
-and press the according option (2) to compile the code.
+*You can update packages with `npm update`, but it'll likely cause errors.*

+5. Compile the source code:\
+`$ node script build`

 6. Run the website!\
-`$ node server.js`\
+`$ node script start`\
 If you go to `http://localhost:8000` in the browser, you can use/view the website.\
 *NOTE: To be clear, you can run the website in wsl, and use the browser in windows to view the website.*\
 *If an error occurs relating to mismatched versions occur:*\
-*Use `$ npm ci`.*
+*Use `$ npm ci`,*\
+*it does a clean install, and disregards existsing node modules in the project.*

 # Plan:
-Fronend:
+Frontend:
-- `Write up all the markdown` - completed for now
+- `Write up all the markdown` - completed until further notice
-- `Use a frontend library` - low on my priority list
+- `Use a frontend library` - will do this once everything else is done

 Backend:
-- `Create the quiz logic` - completed
+- `Create the quiz logic` - completed as a template for later
-- `Quiz creation` - just began, I have a vague template of how to follow up
-- `Account management` - signup works from a practical perspective (*1)
+- `sql database management` - at it's best
-- `Cookies/session management` - don't remind me that I have to do this
+- `Cookies/session management` - my priority now
-- `SQL database` - same status as quiz creation and account management
+- `Quiz creation` - just tipped my toes into it

 Features I expect to have made by the end:
 - Basic quiz creation and playing
 - Boolean algebra lessons and calculator
-- Assembly language lessons and "assembler" (emulator)
+- Assembly language lessons and "assembler"(emulator)

-*1: The sql and nodejs code works, you can't make an account with a username that already exists, credentials get stored without any complications.
-Database passwords need to be encrypted with SHA256 to make it sight unreadable, info (this username
+(star 1) Database passwords need to be encrypted with SHA256 to make it sight unreadable, info such as "this username\
-"already exists", "enter a password" etc) need to be displayed in the browser (atm, it's just displayed on the server side).
+"already exists" or "enter a password" etc need to be displayed in the browser (atm, it's just displayed on the server side).\
+The website is http so traffic is unencrypted (for a project, it's not a big deal).